LukeGrahamLandry/franca/devlog.md

 with -spam you can see `decl_var as_int%100600` 71 times. so i think a done flag on FatStmt will help a lot.

+oh damn, turning off debug assertions goes from 1800 ms to 1580 ms, thats the combination of saved time and not having to compile them. using that to compile a version with debug assertions + indexing takes ~1650 ms.

+done flag on FatStmt gets down to (unsafe 1400, safe 1780) and brings spam output from 4396386 lines to 2033850 lines.

 ##

 seems you no longer need this.